Skip to main content

 • Engagement — the Campaign.

-• Max Bookings — how many volunteers can claim this exact shift.
+• Max Bookings — how many volunteers can claim this shift.
 Defaults to 1 if left blank.

 4. Save.